AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-47336-something-went-wrong-error-when-dismissing-notifications-adobe-commerce-admin.html">ACSD-47336: [!UICONTROL Something went wrong] error when dismissing notifications in Adobe Commerce Admin:</a> The ACSD-47336 patch fixes the issue where the user sees the [!UICONTROL Something went wrong] error when dismissing notifications in the Commerce Admin.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.24 is installed.
     <td>New article</td>
     <td>Jan 6, 2023</td>
   </tr>

   <tr>
     <td>
     <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-46770-an-order-confirmation-email-is-sent-even-when-the-email-order-confirmation-is-unchecked.html">ACSD-46770: order confirmation email is sent even when [!UICONTROL Email Order Confirmation] is unchecked:</a> The ACSD-46770 patch fixes the issue where orders can be placed via REST API as a guest user even when [!UICONTROL Email Order Confirmation] is unselected.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.24 is installed.
     </td>
     <td>New article</td>
     <td>Jan 6, 2023</td>